 You use these statements to assess the internal capabilities and limitations of an organization.
 Also, you examine these statements for their completeness, clarity, and awareness within organizations.
 If these qualities are missing, then you need a change to solve the identified organizational level internal weakness.

 These statements should provide a clear focus and direction and should serve as an internal strength for the organization.

 You may watch and listen to the following video presentation on the difference between Vision, Mission, Objectives, Strategies, and Tactics.
 This video will give you a walkthrough to write a good vision, mission, goals, and objectives, and will provide you with a fair idea of how these are related to others:

 I hope this blog has answered your all queries related to Vision, Mission, Objectives, Strategies, and Tactics.
-Good Luck for your PMI-PBA® Certification Exam.
-Good Luck for your PMI-PBA® Certification Exam.
+Good Luck with your PMI-PBA® Certification Exam.
+Good Luck with your PMI-PBA® Certification Exam.
 Our online course gives you the best value for money and comes with end to end 24/7 trainer support.